mmmaat/libgammatone/README.md

 git clone https://github.com/mmmaat/libgammatone.git
 ~~~

-After cloning, you have the libgammatone headers in `./libgammatone/include`.
+- After cloning, you have the libgammatone headers in
+`./libgammatone/include`.
+- You must have this dircetory in your include path in order to
+compile your code with libgammatone.
+- You must compile with the `-std=c++11` flag (tested on GCC 4.9.2).

 # Hello World !